elixir-lang/elixir-lang.github.com/_posts/2020-06-25-growing-with-elixir-at-brex.markdown

 *Welcome to our series of case studies about companies using Elixir in production.
 We are glad to invite Brex as our first case.*

 [Brex](https://brex.com/) is reimagining financial systems so every growing company can realize their full potential.
 New customers can get up and running in minutes with corporate credit cards and cash management in a single, strategic account.
 Launched in June 2018, Brex earned a $1.1 billion valuation with the [announcement of their Series C round](https://techcrunch.com/2018/10/05/how-the-22-year-old-founders-of-brex-built-a-billion-dollar-business-in-less-than-2-years/).
-By now, Brex is now valued at $2.6 billion, with Elixir at the core of their technology stack.
+By now, Brex is valued at $2.6 billion, with Elixir at the core of their technology stack.
 Approximately 90% of Brex’s backend codebase is written in Elixir.

 ![Brex website](/images/cases/brex.png)

 ## Why Elixir?

 Brex aims to build the next generation of B2B financial services without the restrictions of legacy technology.
-They choose Elixir and the Erlang VM from day one as their primary technology.
+They choose Elixir and the Erlang VM from day one as their primary technologies.

 Thomas Césaré-Herriau, a Lead Engineer at Brex, has recently helped us address the reasons behind this choice: "The reliability and fault tolerance aspects of the Erlang VM are extremely appealing for building financial services.
 Elixir runs on the same VM, and it provides great onboarding and learning experiences to the platform, which makes Elixir a solid bet for a company like Brex."